Architecture

 An overview of BeeAI core concepts and architecture

-BeeAI enables a local-first experience, running all agents on your laptop for full data control and seamless integration with local inference engines like ollama
+BeeAI is designed for a local-first experience - agents run directly on your laptop, giving you full control over your data and seamless integration with local inference engines like ollama.

-The platform is made up of several core concepts as shown in the following diagram:
+The platform is built around several core components, illustrated in the diagram below:

 Agents

-An agent is a container that communicates using the Agent Communication Protocol.
-Agents typically define a manifest that instructs BeeAI on how to run them and may include additional features like tools.
+An agent is a lightweight container that communicates using the Agent Communication Protocol (ACP).
+Agents may also define tools to extend their capabilities.

 BeeAI Server